sai5358/excel-_-project./README.md

-# VRINDA STORE DATA ANALYSIS
+# Vrinda Store Data Analysis

-## TABLE OF CONTENTS
+## Table Of Contents
-- INTRODUCTION
+- Introduction
-- TOOLS
+- Tools
-- INSIGHTS
+- Insights
-- CONCLUSION
+- Conclusion

-## INTRODUCTION
+## Introduction

- THIS IS AN END TO END PROJECT OF VRINDA STORE DATA ANALYSIS USING ADVANCE EXCEL.
+ This Is An End To End Project Of Vrinda Store Data Analysis Using Advance Excel.

-### TOOLS
+### Tools
-- EXCEL (DATA CLEANING,DATA PROCESSING,DATA ANALYSIS)
+- Excel (Data Cleaning,Data Processing,Data Analysis)

-### INSIGHTS
+### Insights
-- WOMEN ARE MORE LIKELY TO BUY COMPARES TO MEN (-35%)
+- Women Are More Likely To Buy Compares To Men (-35%)
-- ADULT AGE GROUP (30-49) IS MAX CONTRIBUTING (-50%)
+- Adult Age Group (30-49) Is Max Contributing (-50%)
-- AMAZON,FLIPKART AND MYNTHRA CHANNELS ARE MAX CONTRIBUTING (-80%)
+- Amazon,Flipkart And Mynthra Channels Are Max Contributing (-80%)

-### CONCLUSION TO IMPROVE VRINDA STORE SALES:
+### Conclusion To Improve Vrinda Store Sales:
-TARGET WOMEN CUSTOMERS AGE OF (30-49) YEARS LIVED IN MAHARAHSTRA,KARNATAKA AND UTTAR PRADESH
+Target Women Customers Age Of (30-49) Years Lived In Maharahstra,Karnataka And Uttar Pradesh